A. J. Allmendinger: 2007–2008: Red Bull

 Allmendinger and Brian Vickers were named Red Bull's drivers for 2007, with Allmendinger piloting the team's No. 84 Toyota Camry with Vickers in the team's No. 83.
 Allmendinger failed to qualify for the 2007 Daytona 500 after a crash in the first Gatorade Duel race.
 He also failed to qualify for the next three races before making his first Cup start at the fifth race of the season, the Food City 500 at Bristol.
-As the season progressed, Allmendinger made a handful of races, predominantly in the "Car of Tomorrow".
-Allmendinger failed to qualify in 19 races that season.
-To assist him in the transition to stock cars, he participated in selected Craftsman Truck Series races in a Toyota for the Darrell Waltrip Motorsports organization, and in the No. 42 Memorex/Chip Ganassi Dodge in the Busch Series.
+As the season progressed, Allmendinger made a handful of races, predominantly in the "Car of Tomorrow.”
+Allmendinger failed to qualify in nineteen races that season, running a total of seventeen races at the end of the season.
+To assist him in the transition to stock cars, he participated in selected Craftsman Truck Series races in the No. 00 Toyota Tundra for Darrell Waltrip Motorsports, and in the No. 42 Chip Ganassi Racing Dodge Charger in the Busch Series.
+In May, in the Craftman Truck Series race at Charlotte, Allmendinger ran towards the front of the field for the first time in his career, leading 7 laps during the race.
+He would finish 2nd place in the race after being held off by Ron Hornaday Jr. on a green-white-checkered finish.

 Allmendinger again failed to qualify for the 2008 Daytona 500.
 After three failures to qualify in two attempts (qualifying for the second race of the season, Fontana, was rained out and set by 2007 owner's points), he was temporarily replaced by veteran driver Mike Skinner.
 Allmendinger returned to the Cup Series at Talladega.
-On May 17, he won the Sprint Showdown at Lowe's Motor Speedway during NASCAR's annual All-Star weekend.
-The win qualified Allmendinger for the Sprint All-Star Race later that evening, where he finished 17th.
-Due to Allmendinger's 11th-place finish at Watkins Glen, for the first time in his career, he had a guaranteed starting spot for the next race.
-He had his best career finish at the time at Kansas Speedway coming in ninth, but was released from the team two days later.
-He was replaced for the rest of the season by Scott Speed and Skinner.
-Allmendinger raced with for Michael Waltrip Racing for 1 race in the No. 00 and Evernham Motorsports for the last five races in the No. 10.
-Allmendinger posted 2 top 10's and improved in making races by only failing to qualify for just the first 3 races.
+On May 17, 2008, he won the Sprint Showdown at Lowe's Motor Speedway during NASCAR's annual All-Star weekend.
+The win qualified Allmendinger for the Sprint All-Star Race later that evening, where he finished seventeenth.
+Due to Allmendinger's eleventh place finish at Watkins Glen, for the first time in his career, he had a guaranteed starting spot for the next race.
+He had his best career finish at the time at Kansas, finishing in ninth, but was released from the team two days later.
+He was replaced for the rest of the season by Scott Speed and Mike Skinner.
+Allmendinger raced with for Michael Waltrip Racing for one race in the No. 00 and Evernham Motorsports for the last five races in the No. 10.
+Allmendinger posted two top-tens and improved in making races by only failing to qualify for just the first three races.